Shopify/mobile-buy-sdk-ios/README.md

 	apiKey:     "dGhpcyBpcyBhIHByaXZhdGUgYXBpIGtleQ"
 )
 ```
 GraphQL specifies two types of operations - queries and mutations.
-The `Client` exposes both these types as separate methods for each to maintain type-safety.
+The `Client` exposes these as two type-safe operations, while also offering some conveniences for retrying and polling in each.

 #### Queries
 Semantically a GraphQL `query` operation is equivalent to a `GET` RESTful call and garantees that no resources will be mutated on the server.
 With `Graph.Client` you can perform a query operation using: